 Many users flash their phones in order to enjoy some amazing services on their phone that they cannot otherwise.
 But you might face issues when bringing your device back to custom ROM such as system crash, unstable apps, black screen, or other such issues.

 Are you looking for ways to install custom ROM after rooting your phone?
 Many users face the problem of installing custom ROM on their rooted phones.
 The errors that generally come up are like ‘recovery is not seandroid enforcing’ or ‘kernel is not seandorid enforcing’.
-If you are facing the same issue, then you arrived on a right page.
+If you are facing the same issue, then you arrived on the right page.

 What does “Kernel is not seandroid enforcing” mean?

 To continue, you should first know what this error “Kernel is not seandroid enforcing” means.
 You should not panic if you cannot flash your phone and facing this error.
 It is not such a big problem as you might be thinking of.

 The error, “Kernel is not seandroid enforcing”, means that you are trying to install a wrong TWRP/CWM recovery or in simple words, a wrong ROM on your device.
 That custom ROM, which you are trying to install on your phone, is not compatible with your existing firmware.

 For instance, you might have installed 4.3 TWRP on Android device of Android Kitkat or 5.1 Android root-files on Android 5.0.

 You do not have to worry if this is happening to you.
 You can now install the custom ROM with methods mentioned in this article or even simply flash your phone.
 And you can use these three methods if you are facing an issue like “kernel is not seandroid enforcing”.
 These methods will help to fix and recover your device back to the normal.